 - What are this candidate's career goals, and how will you support them?

 - How do you define research independence, and how will you support them in developing independence?

 - What DEI related trainings, activities, and initiatives have you engaged with, and how have you incorporated your learnings into your mentoring?

 - Why are you applying for these funds (i.e., lack of funding for a postdoc, lack of funding in this research area, to build this candidates funding track record, etc.), and how will this funding benefit you and the PRISM candidate?

 - This fellowship provides half of the stipend and associated benefits for one year; how will you fund the other half for the first year of training?

 - What is the timeline for this postdoctoral training (how many years), and how do you plan to secure additional funding for subsequent year(s) of training?

-Faculty: if you interviewed a PRISM candidate between October 2021 - May 2023 and have rendered an offer, please contact email@example.com to request a link to the PRISM Baker Fellowship application.
+Faculty: if you interviewed a PRISM candidate between October 2021 - May 2023 and have rendered an offer, please contact firstname.lastname@example.org to request a link to that candidate's unique PRISM Baker Fellowship Application + Materials.